nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Then, press the <button>Enter</button> to confirm your command and instruct TinS to execute them.

 ### How to use the User Guide
 * If you **have not installed TinS** or **are new to TinS**, [Quick Start](#quick-start) will guide you through the process of installing TinS and provide you with a brief introduction to TinS.
-* If you are **a more advanced user of TinS**, the [Features](#features) section contains detailed information of what features
-TinS has to offer.
-Embedded in this section, there are also tips on how you can maximize your efficiency while using TinS.
+* If you are **a more advanced user of TinS**, the [Features](#features) section contains detailed information of what features TinS has to offer.
+Embedded in this section is also tips on how you can maximize your efficiency while using TinS.
 * If you are **encountering an issue** with TinS, the [Frequently Asked Question](#frequently-asked-question) section might be helpful for you.

 <div style="page-break-after: always;"></div>